-Its orange paint chips away easily.
+Its orange paint chips away easily over long-term use.

 This model sits low to the ground and may put a strain on your lower back while operating.